QuentinRa/blog.quentinra.dev/tools/git/master/empty.md

 [Go back](../index.md#git-master)

-It does not seems useful (aside for cleaning things?), but you may create an empty commit with
+It does not seem useful (aside from cleaning things?), but you may create an empty commit with

 ```bash
 git commit -am "message" --allow-empty